 VoiceGR 2014 was collected through several methods including paper and online administration.
 Paper surveys were collected door-to-door by LINC staff in five target geographies: Black Hills, Garfield Park, Grandville, John Ball, and West Grand.
 In 2015, VoiceGR paper surveys were collected at community events and at community partner organization locations.
 The VoiceGR survey was also available online and was distributed through a variety of nonprofit and community organizations’ email newsletters and social media.
 The hope is that, through partnering with local organizations, CRI can utilize natural networks of communication to encourage greater Grand Rapids residents to complete the survey.

 Online survey respondents were asked to approximate their home location by clicking on a map.
 Paper survey respondents were asked to provide their address or at least their zip code.
 The online map and address level responses are the only response able to be analyzed geographically and used in CRI’s mapping tools.

-In 2015, the VoiceGR survey was conducted both through paper and online administration.
+In 2016, the VoiceGR survey was conducted both through paper and online administration.
 Paper surveys were collected at community events and in conjunction with community organizations.
 Data collection started June 6, 2016 and concluded December 12, 2016.
 Results for 2016 have been released.